blue-yonder/tsfresh/docs/text/faq.rst

        :ref:`data-formats-label`.
        Then, the :func:`tsfresh.dataframe_functions.roll_time_series` give you a DataFrame with the rolled time series, that you can pass to tsfresh.
-       On the following page you can find a detailed description: :ref:`rolling-label`.
+       On the following page you can find a detailed description: :ref:`forecasting-label`.

     3. **How can I use tsfresh with windows?**